leggedrobotics/pace-sim2real/README.md

 Internal feedback is highly welcome during this phase.
 Please report issues, unclear steps, or suggestions directly via GitHub issues or internal channels.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 ---